igatha/flare-gun/README.md

 - **iOS**: [v1.0](https://apps.apple.com/us/app/igatha/id6737691452)
 - **Android**: [v1.0](https://play.google.com/store/apps/details?id=com.nizarmah.igatha)

-## Usage

-### Signaling

-#### Manual

-1. Open the app
-1. Grant permissions
-1. Enable bluetooth
-1. Click "Send SOS"

-#### Automatic

-1. Open the app
-1. Grant permissions
-1. Enable bluetooth
-1. Click the gear icon in the app's top right corner
-1. Enable "Disaster Detection"

-The app will now run in the background to detect disasters.
-If it does, you'll be notified with an "Are you okay?" notification.

-If you respond with "Need help" or don't respond in 2 minutes, it will signal SOS.
-If you respond with "I'm okay", it will ignore the disaster.

-### Recovery

-1. Open the app
-1. Grant permissions
-1. Enable bluetooth
-1. If you're on Android 11 or lower, enable location
-1. Check "People seeking help"
-1. Walk in the direction where the distance gets lower
-1. Stay attentive for any siren playing

-## How It Works

-Igatha uses Bluetooth Low Energy (BLE) technology to:
-1. Broadcast SOS signals
-2. Scan for nearby signals
-3. Estimate approximate distance

-The app works completely offline to prevent manipulation and uses BLE instead of GPS to avoid signal jamming.
-Location permissions are required to enable background sensor monitoring for automated disaster detection.

-### Disaster detection

-The app uses three sensors to detect disasters:
-1. Accelerometer
-2. Barometer
-3. Gyroscope

-Unfortunately, barometers aren't available on all devices, which can increase the false positive rate.

-When a sudden change in all active sensors is detected at the same time, in a very short time, it assumes a disaster has occurred.

-Then, it will notify you with an "Are you okay?" notification.

-If you respond with "Need help" or don't respond in 2 minutes, it will signal SOS.
-If you respond with "I'm okay", it will ignore the disaster.

-### SOS signal

-The SOS signal is a combination of:
-1. Bluetooth low energy advertisement
-2. Siren sound from the device's speaker

-You can stop the SOS signal from the notification or the application.
-In case the BLE signal doesn't travel far enough, the siren will help you be heard.

-### Signal distance

-The signal distance is retrieved from the device's Bluetooth signal strength.
-This is calculated with a "drop-off" assuming the signal is weakened after traveling through solid objects.

-The signal is not accurate and should only be used to get a general direction.

-For proper accuracy, third party bluetooth receivers can be used.

-## Important Notes

-- This is a Minimum Viable Product (MVP) with significant room for improvement
-- Testing has been limited to controlled environments
-- While not guaranteed to work in all scenarios, it provides a potential lifeline where no alternatives exist

-## Why Open Source?
+## Quickstart

+1. Install the app using the links above.
+1. Open the app and grant the necessary permissions.

+## How to use Igatha

+### Sending SOS signals (distress mode)

+#### Manual signaling

+1. Open Igatha.
+1. Ensure bluetooth is enabled.
+1. Tap "_Send SOS_".

+#### Automatic signaling

+1. Open Igatha.
+1. Tap the gear icon (top right).
+1. Enable "_Disaster Detection_".

+With disaster detection, Igatha will now run in the background, monitoring your device's sensors.
+When a potential disaster is detected, you'll receive an "_Are you okay?_" notification:
+* If you respond with "_Need help_" or don't respond in 2 minutes, it will automatically broadcast an SOS.
+* If you respond with "_I'm okay_", it will ignore the event.

+### Helping others (recovery mode)

+If you're safe and want to help others:

+1. Open Igatha.
+1. Ensure bluetooth is enabled (on Android 11 or lower, also enable Location).
+1. Check "_People seeking help_".
+1. Move towards locations where displayed distances decrease.
+1. Listen carefully for audible sirens.

+## How Igatha works

+### Bluetooth low energy (BLE)

+Igatha uses Bluetooth Low Energy (BLE) to:
+1. Broadcast SOS signals.
+1. Scan for nearby SOS broadcasts.
+1. Estimate approximate distance to the signal source based on signal strength.

+No internet or GPS is required, preventing signal jamming or manipulation.

+### SOS signal composition

+The SOS signal combines:
+1. BLE advertisement: broadcasts a pseudonymized identifier.
+1. Audible siren: generated via device speakers to help responders locate you.

+Responders can toggle additional signals, like flashlight or vibration, remotely. (planned feature)

+### Disaster detection sensors

+Igatha detects disasters using device sensors:
+1. Accelerometer: measures sudden motion changes.
+1. Gyroscope: detect orientation and rotation shifts.
+1. Barometer (if available): detects atmospheric pressure changes, reducing false positives.

+Disaster detection triggers when multiple sensors simultaneously detect abrupt changes.

+Location permissions are required for "_Disaster Detection_".

+## Battery usage

+Igatha minimizes battery use by leveraging BLE and optimized sensor monitoring.

+The app can continuously broadcast for extended periods during emergencies.

+## Limitations

+### Early stage

+* This is a Minimum Viable Product (MVP) with significant room for improvement
+* Testing has been limited to controlled environments
+* While not guaranteed to work in all scenarios, it provides a potential lifeline where no alternatives exist

+### Signal range

+* BLE range: typically 10-30 meters indoors, further outdoors, limited by rubble and building materials.
+* Optional extensions: Third-party BLE receivers can extend range significantly.

+## Why open source?

 Igatha is open-sourced for: